 Data Interpretation (DI) and Logical Reasoning is a part of almost all entrance exams to management education courses (B-schools).One of the toughest entrance exams is CAT and the weightage of this area in the exam is close to one-third.
 Data Interpretation and logical reasoning section has no fixed syllabus.
 It tests your speed, decision making capability and interpretation of data.
-The CAT exam DI/LR section is known for having a range from medium to tough.
+So, it is important to plan a good strategy for the section to ace it well.
+CAT DILR section is known for having a range from medium to tough.
+In this article, you will learn standard techniques to get a good score in DILR.

 DI area in this section requires you to scan and analyze the sets given in various forms such as tables, charts and graphs (pie charts, bar graphs etc.), data caselets.
 As far as logical reasoning is concerned, it appears in the form of paragraphs, which are filled with information.
 The paragraphs are generally followed by a set of directions followed by questions, which are to be answered on the basis of the information provided.
 This section requires number crunching and fast calculations, even though the basic calculator is allowed nowadays.
 Here you will learn how to maximize your score in this section using different ways to deal with different kinds of questions.